 Consent is an ongoing process.
-A patient may refuse to give, or withdraw, their consent at any time.
-A pharmacist must respect the patient's decision to refuse or withdraw consent and modify or discontinue care as appropriate.
+A patient or their agent may refuse to give, or withdraw, their consent at any time.
+A pharmacist must respect the patient's, or their agent's, decision to refuse or withdraw consent and modify or discontinue care as appropriate.